Slow Cooker Coffee Glazed Brisket

 Instructions

-- Heat oil in Dutch oven.
+- Heat oil in a Dutch oven.
 Season brisket with salt and pepper.
-Add the brisket, fat side down and cook until well browned, about 4-5 minutes per side.
+Add the brisket, and fat side down and cook until well browned, about 4-5 minutes per side.

-- Alternatively, cover and bake in 325º oven for 2½-3 hours, flipping halfway through cooking time.
+- Cover and bake in 325º oven for 2½-3 hours, flipping halfway through cooking time.

 Nutrition Information: